x

 Cleveland, Akron, Avon Lake, Richmond Heights, and Strongsville are some of the Northeast Ohio school districts with levies and bond issues on the ballot.

-CLEVELAND — Several school districts across Northeast Ohio, including the Cleveland Metropolitan School District, Akron Public Schools and Avon Lake City School District, are asking voters to consider tax levies or bond issues on the ballot during the 2024 general election on Tuesday, Nov.
+CLEVELAND — Several school districts across Northeast Ohio, including the Cleveland Metropolitan School District, Akron Public Schools and Avon Lake City School District, asked voters to consider tax levies or bond issues on the ballot during the 2024 general election on Tuesday, Nov.
 5.

 3News has compiled a list, broken down by county, of some of the key school levies and bond issues on the ballot in Northeast Ohio.